JesuisNino/Sentiment_Analysis/README.md

     * `python3 -m nltk.downloader stopwords`
 3. This is also necessary for stopwords list working:
     * `python3 -m nltk.downloader punkt`
+4. For the features selection, I used nltk.pos_tag to tag all the phrase words.
+Based on the tags, I used several way to select features.
+Thus, for installing pos_tag, please do:
+    * `python3 -m nltk.downloader averaged_perceptron_tagger`

 If you are Windows user or with different python versions or settings, and the above commands didn't work, try this:
 1. For the preprocessing, nltk is used.
 Install nltk by: